What does a computer matching program do?

 Which DI programs are participating in computer matching?

-All DIs are participate in computer matching except those programs granted an exemption from computer matching because they only accept applications from individuals employed by the sponsoring organization.
-The online directory of Dietetic Internships notes those participating in computer matching and those programs that are exempt.
-Applicants to these programs are not expected to be applying to other supervised practice programs or participating in the computer matching appointment process.
+All DIs participate in computer matching except those programs granted an exemption from computer matching because they only accept applications from individuals employed by the sponsoring organization or who participate in the pre-select process.
+Applicants to these programs are not expected to apply to other supervised practice programs or participate in the computer matching appointment process, nor should they do so.